 We turn crude oil into products that are essential to the entire population's everyday life, working to meet the growing demand for oil products in Brazil.
 We currently have 13 refineries, spread nationwide, and a shale processing unit in Paraná.
-Our refining park produces upwards of two million barrels of oil products per day, such as diesel, gasoline, naphtha, jet fuel, liquefied petroleum gas, and lubricants, among other substances used as feedstock for many other products.
+Our refining park production average is 1.8 million barrels of oil products per day, such as diesel, gasoline, naphtha, jet fuel, liquefied petroleum gas, and lubricants, among other substances used as feedstock for many other products.

 Over the last few years, we have invested in revamping our refineries to improve product quality, increase productivity, and reduce our operations’ environmental impact.
 All this has always been based on the best Brazilian and international industry practices and principles of safety, environment, and health that guide our actions.